 - The calories in pecans is 694 for a cup of pecan halves.

-Use them as counters in a board game.
-Get nutty by using pecans along with another type of nut as a counter in a Tic Tac Toe Game.
+- Use pecans as counters in a board game.
+Get nutty by using pecans along with another type of nut as a counter in a Tic Tac Toe game.

 One of the best ways to celebrate pecan day is to use them in recipes.
 Pecans can be used to make home made granola, to jazz up your stuffing mix, and make fabulous baked goods.